What are national parks?

 - the forests along the Whanganui River.

 They also provide outstanding opportunities for tramping, mountaineering, hunting and other outdoor recreation.
-They contain the tracks designated Great Walks – the Milford, Kepler, Routeburn, Rakiura, Heaphy, Abel Tasman, Tongariro Northern Circuit, and Lake Waikaremoana walks – as well as the canoe trip down the Whanganui River, a Great Journey.
+They contain most of the tracks designated Great Walks – the Milford, Kepler, Routeburn, Rakiura, Heaphy, Abel Tasman and Tongariro Northern Circuit walks – as well as the canoe trip down the Whanganui River, a Great Journey.